-Probably one of the most common questions that students ask me is:
+Probably two of the most common questions that students ask me is:

 - when to pivot to another campaign.

 In business—especially in an affiliate marketing—testing is probably the one thing that is the most crucial to your success.
 The amount of ideas that you test is going to directly affect your results, whether you are an internet marketer or in any business.

 If you are the type of person that only likes to test a couple of ad campaigns a year, you are not going to be able to compete with somebody who is testing a brand new ad campaign every single week of the year.

 By constantly testing & refining your marketing campaigns, you can easily decipher what works and what doesn’t – failure leads to success.

 By knowing what strategies and approaches to avoid, and what to pursue, you can increase the likelihood that each campaign you launch will prove successful.